ovn-org/ovn-kubernetes/docs/egress-service.md

 At this point nothing related to Egress Services is in place.
 It is worth noting that the "allow" policies (102's) that make sure east-west traffic is not affected for EgressIPs are present here as well - if the EgressIP feature is enabled it takes care of creating them, otherwise the "Egress Service" feature does (sharing the same logic), as we do not want Egress Services to change the behavior of east-west traffic.
 Also, the policies created (seen later) for an Egress Service use a higher priority than the EgressIP ones, which means that if a pod belongs to both an EgressIP and an Egress Service the service's ingress IP will be used for the SNAT.

-We now request that our service will act as an "Egress Service" by annotating it, with the constraint that only a node with the `"node-role.kubernetes.io/worker": ""` label can be selected to handle its traffic:
+We now request that our service "demo-svc" will act as an "Egress Service" by creating a corresponding `EgressService`, with the constraint that only a node with the `"node-role.kubernetes.io/worker": ""` label can be selected to handle its traffic:
 ```
+$ cat egress-service.yaml
+apiVersion: k8s.ovn.org/v1
+kind: EgressService
+metadata:
+  name: demo-svc
+  namespace: default
+spec:
+  nodeSelector:
+    matchLabels:
+      node-role.kubernetes.io/worker: ""

-$ kubectl annotate svc demo-svc k8s.ovn.org/egress-service='{"nodeSelector":{"matchLabels":{"node-role.kubernetes.io/worker": ""}}}'
+$ kubectl apply -f egress-service.yaml
-service/demo-svc annotated
+egressservice.k8s.ovn.org/demo-svc created
 ```

-Once the service is annotated a node is selected to handle all of its traffic (ingress/egress) as described earlier.
+Once the `EgressService` is created a node is selected to handle all of its traffic (ingress/egress) as described earlier.
-The service is annotated with its name, logical router policies are created on ovn_cluster_router to steer the endpoints' traffic to its mgmt port, SNAT rules are created in its iptables and it is labeled as the node in charge of the service's traffic:
+The `EgressService` status is updated with its name, logical router policies are created on ovn_cluster_router to steer the endpoints' traffic to its mgmt port, SNAT rules are created in its iptables and it is labeled as the node in charge of the service's traffic:

-The `k8s.ovn.org/egress-service-host` annotation points to `ovn-worker2`, meaning it was selected to handle the service's traffic:
+The status points to `ovn-worker2`, meaning it was selected to handle the service's traffic:
 ```
-$ kubectl describe svc demo-svc
+$ kubectl describe egressservice demo-svc
 Name:         demo-svc
 Namespace:    default
-Annotations:              k8s.ovn.org/egress-service: {"nodeSelector":{"matchLabels":{"node-role.kubernetes.io/worker": ""}}}
+Spec:
+  Node Selector:
+    Match Labels:
+      node-role.kubernetes.io/worker:  ""
+Status:
-                          k8s.ovn.org/egress-service-host: ovn-worker2
+  Host:  ovn-worker2
-Type:                     LoadBalancer
-LoadBalancer Ingress:     5.5.5.5, 5555:5555:5555:5555:5555:5555:5555:5555
-Endpoints:                10.244.0.5:8080,10.244.2.7:8080
-                          fd00:10:244:1::5,fd00:10:244:3::7
 ```

 A logical router policy is created for each endpoint to steer its egress traffic towards `ovn-worker2`'s mgmt port: